Orthopaedics Volunteer Opportunities

 ACTIVE PROJECTS

-Kumasi, Ghana – Accident and Emergency Center at Komfo Anokye Teaching Hospital
+Kumasi, Ghana – Accident and Emergency Center at Komfo Anokye Teaching Hospital (KATH)

 The goals of this project are to assist the faculty to increase the number and quality of trained orthopaedic, trauma, and plastic surgeons in Ghana; to assist in the acquisition of teaching/training materials; and to develop a sustainable training program that will produce both practicing surgeons and orthopaedic/plastics faculty.
 The initial focus of the program is on trauma and pediatrics with other specialties being explored.

-Assignment: 2-4 weeks
+Length of assignment: 2-4 weeks

-Opportunities for Those-in-Training: Final year residents accepted if paired with an appropriate preceptor.
+Qualifications: Board eligible/certified with current license (active or retired) with sub-specialty training.
+Final year residents accepted if paired with an appropriate preceptor.

 Volunteers provide training at KCMC to orthopaedic faculty members and residents.
 Generalists as needed as well as sub-specialists in a variety of specialties.

-Opportunities for Those-in-Training: Final year residents accepted with an appropriate preceptor.
+Qualifications: Currently licensed orthopedists (active or retired).
+Final year residents accepted with an appropriate preceptor.

 Housing: Housing provided for a reasonable fee.

-Kampala, Uganda – Mulago Hospital
+Kampala, Uganda – Mulago National Referral Hospital (MNRH)

 Volunteers participate in teaching residents in the Masters of Medicine of Orthopaedic Surgery Program as well as teaching orthopaedic assistants, medical students and physicians at the national teaching hospital.
 Surgeons also conduct clinics and operating sessions with Ugandan doctors in upcountry regional hospitals.

-Assignment: 2-4 weeks
+Length of assignment: 2-4 weeks

-Qualifications: Board eligible/certified; current license to practice (active or retired); minimum of 1 year experience .
+Qualifications: Board eligible/certified; current license to practice (active or retired); minimum of 1 year experience.

 Housing: Housing provided for a reasonable fee.